corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/blob-inspector.md

 to see for yourself.

 **Output data** can be in either a slightly extended form of YAML or JSON.
-YAML (Yet another Markup Language) is easier for humand to read, and is the default.
+YAML (Yet another Markup Language) is easier for humans to read, and is the default.
 JSON can be parsed by any JSON library in any language.

 {{< note >}}
 The binary blob may contain embedded `SerializedBytes` objects.
 Rather than printing these